vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ---
 ## Trigger only on passing a value on rise

-The rising edge node only passes a value through when an input payload value passes a defined threshold value.
+The rising edge node only passes a value through when an input payload value decrease, and passes a defined threshold value.

 <img src="images/nodes/node_rising_edge.png" height="{{imgHeight}}px">